 How are you?
 I’m getting to be a rather old Santa Claus.
-A little lonely as well so I like letters.
-It’s great fun you see to think of the fact that all over the world a lot of small kiddies that I’ve never seen are sitting remembering me and writing me letters.
+A little lonely as well, so I like letters.
+It’s great fun you see to think of the fact that all over the world, a lot of small kiddies that I’ve never seen are sitting, remembering me and writing me letters.
 Some of them write about presents for themselves or for other people.
-Some of them write to thank me and some other just for a chat.
-But all of them have been thinking about me and I like that.
-You see, all the year long I’m living by myself – rather a secretive and lonely life.
+Some of them write to thank me, and some others just for a chat.
+But all of them have been thinking about me, and I like that.
+You see, all year long, I’m living by myself – rather a secretive and lonely life.

 I’m waiting for the winter to come and trying to imagine what kiddies like yourself might be wishing for, and what you might need.

-Then, one night I hear that the first snow falling outside.
-Only I, Santa Claus can hear the snow – it falls so silently and lightly, making all the world soft and white and friendly.
-By this I know that Christmas is on its way: the very special Eve and Night that are unlike all other nights of the year, the darkest and longest of all nights with its millions of burning candles.
-The night when everyone tries to be friendly towards everyone else, because the child Jesus was born in that night, once upon a time.
+Then, one night I hear the first snow falling outside.
+Only I, Santa Claus, can hear the snow – it falls so silently and lightly, making all the world soft and white and friendly.
+By this, I know that Christmas is on its way: the very special Eve and Night that are unlike all other nights of the year, the darkest and longest of all nights with its millions of burning candles.
+The night when everyone tries to be friendly towards everyone else because the child Jesus was born on that night, once upon a time.

 So I open my cottage door and sniff against the north wind and ring my silver bell.
-After a while a rustling and a whispering are to be heard in the woods around my hut.
-Yule gnomes and brownies and many kinds of winter beings begin to arrive from all directions – on skis, on snow-shoes, struggling on foot or riding on grey reindeer that have gentle and velvet-black eyes.
-Then I take out all the X-mas letters and all the wishes and dreams that have accumulated under my cap, and my people and I roll up pur sleeves and get to work.
+After a while, a rustling and a whispering are to be heard in the woods around my hut.
+Yule gnomes and brownies and many kinds of winter beings begin to arrive from all directions – on skis, on snowshoes, struggling on foot or riding on grey reindeer that have gentle and velvet-black eyes.
+Then I take out all the Xmas letters and all the wishes and dreams that have accumulated under my cap, and my people and I roll up our sleeves and get to work.

 It is most important that everybody gets exactly the gift they want, within reason, that nobody is disappointed, that addresses turn out right and parcels tidy, that some space is left for surprises and that people who are too shy to ask for anything get a gift also.

-And all the woods of Finland lie gleaming white in the sparkling light of the Aurora Borealis and the snow on the ground around my hut is crisscrossed by little tracks of hurrying feet, and the heaps of gift parcels are growing steadily.
-The Christmas night arrives and all is silent and solemn.
+And all the woods of Finland lie gleaming white in the sparkling light of the Aurora Borealis, and the snow on the ground around my hut is crisscrossed by little tracks of hurrying feet, and the heaps of gift parcels are growing steadily.
+Christmas night arrives, and all is silent and solemn.
 All the parcels have been sent off and received.
-And the stars are large and burning bright over the earth, and I walk up alone to the crest of Korvatunturi in my wolfskin coat and I sit down in the snow and I make a wish: that you will all be happy and like each other as much as possible.
+And the stars are large and burning bright over the earth, and I walk up alone to the crest of Korvatunturi in my wolfskin coat, and I sit down in the snow, and I make a wish: that you will all be happy and like each other as much as possible.

 And that you will not forget me.